CartoDB/cartoframes/docs/guides/04-DataObservatory.md

                                   time='2011 - 2015')
 ```

-Search metadata for all measures from the 2011 - 2015 5 Year American Community Survey that mentions education using keyword search and match the geographic extent of your table.
+Search metadata for all measures from the 2011 - 2015 American Community Survey (ACS) 5-year Estimates
+that mentions education by using a keyword search and matching with the geographic extent of your table.

 ```python
 median_income = cc.data_discovery('my_table',